What are botox injections?

 For patients wishing to have botox injections, it is worth remembering that the effect isn’t permanent, there’s no guarantee that the desired effect will be achieved and it is not normally funded by the patient’s local NHS commissioning organisation.

-For more information search for ‘botox injections’ on the NHS UK website.
+- For more information search for ‘botox injections’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG